 Keratoconus usually appears in a person’s late teens or early twenties, and its onset can be slow and gradual or relatively rapid.
 As the cornea becomes more irregular in shape, it causes a progressive increase in nearsightedness and irregular astigmatism, creating problems with distorted and blurred vision.
 Other symptoms include glare and light sensitivity and frequent eyeglass prescription changes.

 In very early and mild keratoconus, vision with eyeglasses or soft contact lenses may remain acceptable.
 But as the disease progresses and the cornea thins and becomes increasingly more irregular in shape, glasses or soft contacts no longer provide adequate vision correction.
 Treatments for moderate and advanced keratoconus include:

-CXL: Corneal collagen cross-linking (CXL) is a relatively new procedure that strengthens bonds between connective tissue (collagen) fibers within the cornea to halt the progression of keratoconus.
+Corneal collagen cross-linking (CXL) is a relatively new procedure that strengthens bonds between connective tissue (collagen) fibers within the cornea to halt the progression of keratoconus.
 The surface layer of the cornea (epithelium) is gently removed and the underlying corneal tissue is treated with eye drops of riboflavin (vitamin B2) and then exposed to ultraviolet light for several minutes.
 Within a few days of the brief in-office treatment, the epithelial layer grows back.
-Early results of CXL research show the procedure can successfully stop the progression of keratoconus, and some patients experience reversal of the condition and vision improvement.
+Early results of CXL research show the procedure can successfully stop the progression of keratoconus.

 Article ©2011 Access Media Group LLC.
 All rights reserved.
 Reproduction other than for one-time personal use is strictly prohibited.